 - 1 slice sandwich bread torn into pieces

-- 2 Tbsp. whole milk
+- 2 tablespoons whole milk

-- 1 tsp. kosher salt
+- 1 teaspoon kosher salt

-- ½ tsp. black pepper
+- ½ teaspoon black pepper

-- 1 pound 85 percent lean ground beef
+- 1 pound lean ground beef 85% lean or better

-- 1 Tbsp. olive oil
+- 1 tablespoon olive oil

-- 1 large finely chopped onion
+- 1 large onion finely chopped

-- 6 minced garlic cloves
+- 6 garlic cloves minced

-- 1 Tbsp. tomato paste
+- 1 tablespoon tomato paste

-- ¼ tsp. red pepper flakes
+- ¼ teaspoon red pepper flakes

-- 1 tsp dried oregano
+- 1 teaspoon dried oregano

 - Add bread, milk, salt, and pepper to a large bowl and stir until thickened OR use a food processor, pulsing several times to combine.
 Add beef and gently fold until well combined (by hand) or pulse until mixed.

-If you are using fresh tomatoes instead of canned, follow the instructions at the end of this recipe.
+- If you are using fresh tomatoes instead of canned, follow the instructions at the end of this recipe.

 - Heat oil in large saucepan over medium-high heat until oil shimmers.
 Add onion and mushrooms, stirring frequently, until vegetables browned and dark bits form on pan bottom (about 6 to 12 minutes).
 Stir in garlic, tomato paste, and pepper flakes; cook until fragrant and tomato paste starts to brown, about 1 minute.
 Add reserved tomato juice and oregano), scraping up any browned bits.
 Add meat mixture and cook, breaking meat into small pieces with spoon, until beef loses its raw color, 2 to 4 minutes, making sure that meat does not brown.